jmiemirza/Meta-Prompting/readme.md

 ## 2.5M Category-Level VLM Prompts

 Since the paper is currently under review at a conference, we only provide limited access to the VLM prompts used in our paper.
-To gain access, please write an email with the subject **"Request for VLM Prompts"** to the first author of the paper:
+To gain access, please write an email with the subject **"Request for VLM Prompts"** to M. Jehanzeb Mirza:

 - Email: [muhammad.mirza@icg.tugraz.at](muhammad.mirza@icg.tugraz.at)